 - 11.10.
 If a person has a continuous cough, high temperature, or loss or change in taste or smell, they should self-isolate and request a coronavirus test right away.
-Further information is available at www.NHSinform.scot/test-and-protect or by calling 0800 028 2816 if they cannot get online. - 11.11.
+Further information is available at NHS inform: Get a Test or by calling 0800 028 2816 if they cannot get online. - 11.11.
 The Coronavirus (COVID-19): Test and Protect information leaflet provides information on the Test and Protect service from NHS Scotland.